microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 If your model is not in the list, it might only be partial optimized or not optimized at all.

+For Tensorflow model, we only tested BERT model so far.

 ## Benchmark
 There is a bash script [run_benchmark.sh](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/run_benchmark.sh) for running benchmark.
 You can modify the bash script to choose your options (like models to test, batch sizes, sequence lengths, target device etc) before running.

 The bash script will call benchmark.py script to measure inference performance of OnnxRuntime, PyTorch or PyTorch+TorchScript on pretrained models of Huggingface Transformers.

 ### Benchmark Results on V100

+In the following benchmark results, ONNX Runtime uses optimizer for model optimization, and IO binding is enabled.

-Average latency in miliseconds on Tesla V100-PCIE-16GB GPU (CPU is Intel Xeon(R) E5-2690 v4) for different batch size (b) and sequence length (s):
+We tested on Tesla V100-PCIE-16GB GPU (CPU is Intel Xeon(R) E5-2690 v4) for different batch size (**b**) and sequence length (**s**).
+Below result is average latency of per inference in miliseconds.

-In this benchmark result, onnxruntime uses optimizer for model optimization, and IO binding is enabled.
-The ONNX model has only one input (input_ids).

 #### bert-base-uncased (BertModel)

-The model has 12 layer and 768 hidden, with input_ids as input.
+The model has 12 layers and 768 hidden, with input_ids as input.

 | engine      | version | precision | b | s=8  | s=16 | s=32 | s=64 | s=128 | s=256 | s=512 |
 |-------------|---------|-----------|---|------|------|------|------|-------|-------|-------|